 New requirements to pass the external borders of Europe: EES

-On 10 November 2024 all Schengen countries will start using the automatic Entry/Exit system (EES).
-This digital system will largely replace passport stamps throughout Europe.
+All Schengen countries will start using the automatic Entry/Exit system (EES).
+This digital system will largely replace passport stamps throughout Europe and will be phased in.
 The EES applies to non-EU residents wishing to stay in the Schengen area for a maximum of 90 days within a 180-day period.

 Digital database non-EU nationals travelling to and from Europe